ballerina-platform/ballerina-dev-website/spec/spec.md

 ### Current snapshot

-For a current repo snapshot of the language specification including all changes, see the <a target="_blank" href="https://ballerina.io/spec/lang/master/">main language specification</a>.
+For a snapshot of the current language specification including all changes, see the <a target="_blank" href="https://ballerina.io/spec/lang/master/">main language specification</a>.

 ### Previous drafts